Principles, Policies and Procedures for Managing Conflicts of Interest

-- AUA Guidelines.
 To assure that AUA Guidelines are not developed with undue influence, disclosure by panel members, consultants and peer reviewers is required.
-However, the disclosure needs to be only relevant to the specific Guidelines topic.
+However, the disclosure needs to be only relevant to a specific Guideline topic.

-The breadth of such "topic" shall include any and all products or modalities used in, useful for or undergoing any form of research development or assessment for the care, diagnosis or treatment of the specific disease, stage or condition as will be discussed in the Guideline in question, whether or not the product or modality is itself specifically approved for, used in, promoted for or referred to in the text of the Guideline.
-The requirement of recusal or disclosure shall continue for the duration of the Guideline development and for one year after on-line publication of the Guideline by the AUA Board of Directors.
+The breadth of such “topic” shall include any and all products or modalities used in, useful for or undergoing any form of research development or assessment for the care, diagnosis or treatment of the specific disease, stage or condition as will be discussed in the Guideline in question, whether or not the product or modality is itself specifically approved for, used in, promoted for or referred to in the text of the Guideline.
+The requirement of recusal or disclosure shall continue for the duration of the Guideline development and for one year after approval of the Guideline by the AUA Board of Directors.

-- Peer reviewers must report private or institutional interests which may impact on their review of the guideline and should follow the same procedures outlined for Journal of Urology peer reviewers above.
+- Peer reviewers must report private or institutional interests that may impact on their review of the guideline and should follow the same procedures outlined for The Journal of Urology® peer reviewers above.

 - Panel members and peer reviewers may not use pre-publication knowledge of the work to advance their own interests.